robinbb/blog/src/hugo/content/interim-cto.md

      class="nested-copy-line-height lh-copy merriweather mid-gray f4 nested-links nested-img"
      >

-I make winning software teams by providing hands-on engineering leadership.
+I make winning teams with hands-on software development leadership.

 I am best:

-- as a bridge while recruiting for a permanent CTO; or
+- as an interim CTO while recruiting for a permanent CTO; or
-- in a small company that needs strategic IT improvements but not a long-term CTO; or
+- as a fractional CTO at a small company that needs strategic IT improvements;
+  or
-- when building Canadian software technology subsidiaries.
+- when launching new software technology subsidiaries in Canada.

-I am a technical leader with a strong software engineering background who can also speak the language of business.
+I am a highly technical, proven leader who can also speak the language of business.
 I inspire confidence among even the most elite software teams, allowing me make rapid change.
 My onboarding time is minimal.

 I develop talent, launch sustainable processes, tend to the culture, optimize team performance, and mentor leaders.

 I am a technology visionary who gives crucial insight to business strategy.

-- 20-year software development professional
+- 24-year software development professional
 - Silicon Valley veteran
-- Specialize in machine learning and DevOps
+- Specialize in DevOps, SRE, cloud ops, and platform engineering
-- _<a href="/stl-book/" target="_blank">Software Team Leadership</a>_ book author
 - SaaS startup co-founder
   (<a href="/blog/userevents-acquisition/" target="_blank" alt="Userevents acquisition">acquired</a> 2014)
+- Software consulting firm owner
+  (<a href="https://granola.team" target="_blank" alt="Granola Systems">Granola</a>)

 <a href="/results/" class="button f3 cf fr tc ph3 pv1 br3 b">See Results</a>